ProjectileCaller2D

 # -> The projectile is not colliding with areas/bodies it already collided.

-if not proj.validate_collision(area_rid, area):
+if not proj.validate_collision(area_rid, area_node):

 return